 Dual cycle in thermodynamics is a mixed cycle from the Otto cycle and the diesel cycle.
-We have already discussed these cycle with the P-V and T-S diagrams in the previous articles.
-In this article we are going to discuss the Dual cycle with the P-V diagram and the T-S diagram.
+We have already discussed these cycles with the P-V and T-S diagrams in the previous articles.
+In this article, we are going to discuss the Dual cycle with the P-V diagram and the T-S diagram.

 The Otto cycle is a constant volume cycle and the Diesel cycle is a constant pressure cycle.
-In a practical scenario, in the constant volume cycle is the combustion might not take place at the constant volume because of the chemical reaction in the combustion need some time to takes place.
+In a practical scenario, in the constant volume cycle, the combustion might not take place at the constant volume because of the chemical reaction during the combustion need some time to take place.

-Similarly in the Constant pressure cycle the combustion might not takes place at the constant pressure because of the uncontrolled rapid combustion.
+Similarly, in the Constant pressure cycle, the combustion might not take place at the constant pressure because of the uncontrolled rapid combustion.
 So this is the difference between the air standard cycles and the practical engines.